 You may not normally associate TPG and iiNet with mobile phone plans, but both have some reasonable SIM-only deals up for grabs.

 TPG’s mobile offerings are fairly simple and easy to understand.
-It sells four basic 4G plans, all of which come SIM-only and paid month to month on a prepaid basis.
-This is in contrast to iiNet’s plans, which are postpaid.
+It sells four basic 4G plans, all of which come SIM-only and paid month to month on a prepaid basis (iiNet plans are also SIM only and prepaid).

 - TPG utilises the Vodafone Network, while iiNet uses the Optus Network.